 Step 5 — Continue with Flag Templates

-Once white chalk layer is dry, use the second flag template layer to spray the red stripes.
+Once the white chalk layer is dry, use the second flag template layer to spray the red stripes.

 Please make sure your blue chalk is COMPLETELY dry before spraying your white on top.
 It will take two to three coats to get the white to show up clearly on the blue.